 Instructions

-- Take the bar with your hands facing forward, unlock it and lift it off the rack by extending your legs. for best results.
+- Grip the bar with hands facing forward, then lift it off the rack by extending your legs.

 Related Muscle Groups